dimyG/jekyll-theme-chirpy/_posts/2020-04-29-function-vs-class-based-views-in-django-rest.md

 ```

 This way we have created an implementation that can handle the following requests:
-- GET request to .../snippets/    -->    Lists all snippets
+- GET request to .../snippets/    -->    Get all snippets
 - POST request to .../snippets/   -->   Create a new one
-- GET request to .../snippet/{snippet-pk}/   -->   Get all snippets
+- GET request to .../snippet/{snippet-pk}/   -->   Get this snippet
 - PUT request to .../snippet/{snippet-pk}/   -->   Update this snippet
 - PATCH request to .../snippet/{snippet-pk}/   --->   Partially update this snippet
 - DELETE request to .../snippet/{snippet-pk}/   -->   Delete this snippet